 ).
 In 2015, he was one of 35 scholars from around the world to be awarded a two-year Enhancing Life Project Grant

 to conduct a cross-cultural comparative study of compassionate values among family carers of older adults in Japan and the UK.
-He has accepted a SSRC Abe Fellowship for 2018-19 for his research on older ex-offender resettlement in Japan and the U.K.
+He was awarded an SSRC Abe Fellowship (2018-20) for his research on older ex-offender resettlement in Japan and the U.K.

-He is interested in supervising postgraduate work in psychological and medical anthropology, ageing and the life course, care, religious and ritual practice, issues surrounding death and dying, and contemporary Japanese culture and society.
+Dr. Danely is interested in supervising postgraduate work in psychological and medical anthropology, ageing and the life course, care, religious and ritual practice, issues surrounding frailty, death and dying, incarceration and resettlement of older people and contemporary Japanese culture and society.

 Research group membership